 The Paintworks development is housed in South Bristol, near Brislington and Totterdown and is a short walk from Temple Meads Train Station.
 It’s known for its modern contemporary design with many creative and tech businesses based there.
 The buildings are supposedly built to enhance creativity, with large windows that allow a lot of natural light.
 Paintworks Phase 3 will feature an Enterprise Zone and a 910 sqm TV Building.

-These five new commercial properties in Bristol will continue to boost Bristol’s economic growth and cement the city’s status as one of the best places to live and work in the UK and a viable and attractive alternative to London.
+These five new commercial properties in Bristol will add much-needed office and coworking space and continue to boost Bristol’s economic growth and cement the city’s status as one of the best places to live and work in the UK and a viable and attractive alternative to London.